mantil-io/example-todo/README.md

 This will build the static assets and copy them over to the Mantil public folder.
 Note that this is optional and only needed if you want to modify the client code.
 The project already contains prebuilt assets in `public` so you can start by deploying a new stage immediately.

 After each change you have to deploy your changes with `mantil deploy`, or instruct Mantil to automatically deploy all saved changes with `mantil watch`.

 For more detailed instruction please refer to the [Mantil documentation](https://github.com/mantil-io/mantil#documentation).

 ## Cleanup

-To remove the created stage from your AWS account destroy it with:
+To remove the created stage with all resources including created DynamoDB table from your AWS account destroy it with:
 ```
 mantil stage destroy development
 ```

 ## Final thoughts

-With this template you learned how to create a simple serverless todo application with AWS Lambda and Mantil's KV store backed by DynamoDB.
+With this template you learned how to create a serverless todo application with AWS Lambda and Mantil's KV store backed by DynamoDB.
 Check out [our documentation](https://github.com/mantil-io/mantil#documentation) to find more interesting templates.

-If you have any questions or comments on this concrete template or would just like to share your view on Mantil contact us at [support@mantil.com](mailto:support@mantil.com) or create an issue.
+If you have any questions or comments on this template or would just like to share your view on Mantil contact us at [support@mantil.com](mailto:support@mantil.com).